 Use it to draw the eye up in any room or place it on a shelf as an interesting decorative piece.

-It has a solid, watertight base so moisture won’t leak out.
-But as the terrarium is open at the top, you can also use it as a lantern and pop some tealights inside.
+Each has a solid, base but they're best suited to dry plants which require next to no watering.
+Also as each terrarium is open at the top, you can also use it as a lantern and pop some tealights inside when you're not cultivating.